Company car users: further changes to tax free fuel rates from 1 September 2019.

 These rates apply if you are provided with a company car by your employer and you;

 - claim a mileage allowance from your employer solely for the cost of fuel used on business journeys, or;

 - repay your employer for fuel used on private travel – including that between your home and normal workplace.

 If you use the approved rates, you have certainty that you are claiming no more than the true cost of fuel used on business journeys and so will not be taxed on a ‘fuel benefit’.

-The rates last changed on 1 June 2018 and have now been amended with effect from 1 September 2019.
+The rates last changed on 1 June 2019 and have now been amended with effect from 1 September 2019.
 Overall, some of the permitted rates have reduced for all types of fuels over 1400cc – apart from mid-range LPG cars which has increased.

 |Diesel 1600cc or less||–||10p||–|

 |Diesel 1601 to 2000cc||–||11p (12p)||–|